Delta One’s New JFK Lounge Has Raised the Bar—Here Are 5 Reasons We’re Impressed

 Jason Dewey/Delta Air Lines

-However, unlike the Delta Sky Clubs, which allows travelers to purchase a membership or access them with certain credit cards, neither are enough to score you access to this lounge.
+However, unlike at the Delta Sky Clubs, which allow travelers to purchase a membership or access them with certain credit cards, neither memberships nor credit cards will score you access to this lounge.
 The new concept, called Delta One (like the carrier’s long-haul business-class product), is exclusively for passengers flying business or first class.

-Here’s what you need to know about Delta’s first Delta One lounge at JFK, including what some of the most impressive features are and how you can get in.
+Here’s what you need to know about Delta’s first Delta One lounge at JFK, including its most impressive features and how you can get in.

 Front-of-the-plane fliers won’t have to wait in the regular check-in line before going through airport security.
-Instead they’ll be able to use a dedicated check-in area, found in a private room with frosted glass windows—separate from the lounge.
-While their bags are checked and boarding passes printed, staff will dole out warm towels and light refreshments.
+Instead they’ll be able to use a dedicated check-in area, in a private room with frosted-glass windows that’s separate from the lounge.
+While passengers’ bags are checked and boarding passes printed, staff will dole out warm towels and light refreshments.

 Later this year, Delta plans to debut a private TSA security checkpoint for business-class passengers that will connect directly to the lounge area.
 Until then, guests will have to proceed through the regular security checkpoint after using the exclusive check-in area, but once they’re through security, it’s a short walk to the lounge.